 In a perfect world, I would shiplap the entire bathroom, but there were a few roadblocks and a few uncertainties that urged me to shiplap halfway up the wall instead. #babysteps

 I used painter’s tape to visualize the “look” and thought some shiplap was better than none, so I proceeded with the project and haven’t looked back since.
-Before I get into the tutorial, I want to add a few disclaimers:

 - I did this entire shiplap project for around $70.
 Casey let me borrow leftover white paint and I had all of the tools, so all I had to pay for was the wood.
 And to be honest, I could have done it for less if I figured out preciously how much wood I needed before I started. #oops